massma/ltf-github-website-courses/index.md

     beneficial to use a build system embedded in the language you prefer (e.g. [SCons](https://scons.org/) in Python,
     [Rake](https://ruby.github.io/rake/) in Ruby).
+-   [Org mode](https://orgmode.org/) - an alternative to Markdown with
+    advanced personal organizational tools integrated into the Emacs text editor.

 Tutorials
 ---------